-The Housing Choice Voucher (HCV) program is financed by the U.S. Department of Housing and Urban Development (HUD) to provide rent subsidies in the form of Housing Assistance Payments (HAP) to private Landlords on behalf of extremely low and very low-income individuals/families, senior citizens, and persons with disabilities.
+The HCV program is financed by HUD to provide rent subsidies in the form of Housing Assistance Payments (HAP) to private Landlords on behalf of extremely low and very lowincome individuals/families, senior citizens, and persons with disabilities.
 The role of HCV landlords is to provide decent, safe, and sanitary housing to a tenant at a reasonable rent.
 The unit must pass the program's housing quality standards and be maintained up to those standards as long as the owner receives housing assistance payments.